vmstio/docs/content/rules/process.md

 Freezing a local user prevents a user from posting with their account but does not hide or delete any previous posts.
 Useful for folks who need a time out, although there’s currently not a time based mechanism for enforcement.

-Freezing a user does not prevent them from exporting their data and moving to another instance.
+Freezing a user does not prevent them from exporting their data and moving to another server.
 This is preferable for long term user removal, where the content does not need to be removed but the user is no longer compatible with the vmst.io community.

 ### Limit User